shz/node-mailgun/readme.md

 Or you can just throw `mailgun.js` into your application.
 There are no dependendies outside of node's standard library.

-**Note:** `master` on Github is going to be untested/unstable at times,
-          as this is a small enough library that I don't want to bother with a more complicated repo structure.
-As such, you should really only rely on the version of `mailgun` in `npm`, as I'll only ever push stable and tested code there.

 ## Usage

-At the time of writing, Mailgun's documentation is actually incorrect in places, which is unfortunate.
+At the time of writing, Mailgun's documentation is actually incorrect in a few places, which is unfortunate.
 As such, I'm going to re-document everything in this README according to the actual way it's implemented in `node-mailgun`, which itself is based off the implementation from Mailgun's github account, and not the API